Ahmed-Shaaban-Elbehary/ShopOnline/README.md

-Starting new journey with Blazor Dot Net Technology. creating project from skratch to runnig, for simple online shop.
+Starting new journey with "Blazor Dot Net Technology", creating project from scratch to running, for simple online shop.